Press Brake Parts and Functions Explained

 Press Brake Frame

-The press brake‘s frame is constructed from the welding of the left and right upright plates, the worktable, supporting bodies, and fuel tanks.
-The worktable is positioned beneath the left and right uprights, while the fuel tank is welded with the uprights.
+The press brake’s frame is engineered through precision welding of high-strength steel components, including left and right upright plates, worktable, supporting structures, and integrated hydraulic reservoirs.
+The worktable is strategically positioned beneath the uprights, while the hydraulic tank is seamlessly incorporated into the frame structure.

 Further reading: